 Kingsley Lake, two-miles in diameter, has a gradually sloping bottom characteristic of when sandy soils collapse into a hole.
 From the shore, the lake bottom slopes uniformly to about 20 feet at the rate of one foot per 50 feet, then slopes more gradually to 30 feet, before dropping off to a hole 85 feet deep.
 While geologists think the lake is now sealed off from the Floridan Aquifer that underlies the region, the water has an outlet in the North Fork of Black Creek that spills out of the lake to converge with the South Fork and form Black Creek that continues east to the St. Johns River.
-The lake is unique in that the water level remains fairly constant, as opposed to the typical Florida lake that can vary as much as 20 feet in depth with the seasons.
-The low-lying area surrounding the lake replenishes the water at about the same rate as water flowing out the North Fork—replacement and outflow almost perfectly balanced.

 Knowing nothing about Camp Blanding, we wander through the museum housed in former World War II barracks, learning that the camp was established in 1939.
 Hughes, well versed in the history of the camp, provides an overview.
 “At the time, the Florida National Guard training center was at Camp Foster on the St. Johns River south of Jacksonville,” he says.
 “However, the U.S. Navy wanted to establish a naval air station at that location.
 So a swap was negotiated in which a new camp was established on 30,000 acres in Clay County, here on Kingsley Lake.”

 The camp was named for Lt.
 General Albert H. Blanding, a Florida native who commanded the 2ndFlorida Infantry during the Mexican Border Service against General Francisco (Pancho) Villa in 1916-17 and, during World War I, commanded the 53rdBrigade, 27thDivision.
 He later served as chief of the National Guard Bureau until retirement in 1940.
 In that same year, Camp Blanding was leased to the U.S. Army as an active-duty training center.
 The Army brought in the same company that had built New York City’s Empire State Building to construct the camp buildings in three months, which they nearly accomplished, with solders finishing up.
 During World War II, soldiers were inducted and trained here for infantry replacement and later separation at the end of the war; close to a million soldiers received training between 1940 and ‘45.
 German prisoners of war were also kept here until repatriated after the war.
 At its peak, Camp Blanding occupied 150,000 acres and, with its more than 10,000 buildings and facilities, was the 4thlargest city in Florida at the time.
-After the war, most buildings were removed and the original 30,000 acres were returned to Florida.
+After the war, most buildings were removed and the original 30,000 acres were returned to the state of Florida.
 Later the federal government deeded additional acres to the state for use as a National Guard training center.